Meet the Midwives

 Midwives are skilled clinicians trained in various supports for the labor and birth processes, including interventions sometimes required to facilitate the safety of the birthing person and their baby.
 We use these interventions judiciously, and only when necessary.
 Much of the time childbirth just requires patience, an attentive eye and supportive presence, and maybe some strategic wiggling of the hips.

-We believe that midwifery and care work is relational, and as such engage our clients as active partners in decision-making and communication.
+We believe that midwifery care is relational, and as such engage our clients as active partners in decision-making and communication.
 We believe in education, evaluating options, and holding space for the gray areas.

 We respect the experiences of conception, loss, termination, pregnancy, childbirth and postpartum as profound events in our clients' lives, and witness them as such.
 We treat newborns with the utmost respect, knowing their first moments meeting the world are powerful ones, and that the early minutes and hours as a new family require the same gentle care as the birthing that preceded them.